 Alberta Education provides alternative test formats and/or administration conditions for students with special test-writing needs in order to allow these students to do their best.
-Test accommodations may include Braille or large-print formats, sign language, use of a reader or scribe, additional writing time, CD format, and taped responses.
-With superintendent approval, students who regularly use aids of this type in the classroom to support their learning may make use of these accommodations when writing one or more of their achievement tests.
+Test accommodations may include Braille or large-print formats, sign language, use of a reader or scribe, and taped responses.
+Students who regularly use aids of this type in the classroom to support their learning may make use of these accommodations when writing one or more of their achievement tests.